igdev116/free-food-menus-api/README.md

 /sandwiches
 /sausages
 /steaks
-// and if you like any other menus or dishes, please comment
+// And if you like any other menus or dishes, please comment
 // I will try to add them as soon as possible.
 Enjoy!!
 ```